RafikGerges/CEHv10-Notes/05 - Attacking a System -Password Cracking- Covering Tracks .md

 - You can also hide files by attributes
   - In Windows:  attrib +h filename
   - In Linux, simply add a . to the beginning of the filename
+  - LADS, ADS Spy, Sfind are tools to discover ADS

 - Can hide data and files with steganography
 - Also need to worry about clearing logs